The Getty

 Advertising

-As we stare down increasing grocery, apartment and cocktail prices, we often think that Los Angeles can be a frustratingly expensive city.
-But then we think of this city’s wealth of free museums and miles of public coastline and remember that there are plenty of incredible free things to do in L.A.
-Sure, we may be living in a celebrity-driven town where indulging at the best restaurants and bars, working out and pampering ourselves is the norm, but we still jump at the chance for free things (or nominally-priced items, like L.A.’s best cheap eats).
+But then I stop and think about this city’s wealth of free museums and its miles of public coastline, and I remember that there are plenty of incredible free things to do in L.A., perhaps even more so than any other nearby city I can think of.
+Sure, we may live in a celebrity-driven town where indulging at the best restaurants and bars, working out and pampering ourselves is the norm, but we still jump at the chance for free things (or nominally-priced items, like L.A.’s best cheap eats).
 Read on for the best free things to do and places to visit across L.A., for tourists and locals alike.

 In addition to this all-the-time list, make sure to check out our monthly selection of free things to do.